 Craig Kief’s work is an eclectic collection spanning many genres and styles.
 This variety has made him highly adaptable, and a perfect fit for a diverse set of directors.

-Most recently Craig finished shooting the first season and pilot of the hit comedy series The Mick for FOX.
-The series stars Kaitlin Olsen (It’s Aways Sunny In Philadelphia), and was a unique challenge with every episode containing kids, stunts, special effects, vfx, multiple locations, and cross coverage of every scene with 3 cameras, while still maintaining graceful modeled lighting that reflects the opulence and beauty of the most expensive community in America.
+Prior to this Craig had just finished shooting the pilot and season one of the hit comedy series The Mick for FOX, which was a unique challenge with every episode containing kids, stunts, special effects, visual effects, and cross coverage of every scene with 3 cameras – while still maintaining modeled beauty lighting that reflects the opulence and beauty of the most expensive community in America.

-Prior to this was the sophomore film from the team that created 7 Days In Hell, the most successful comedy in HBO’s history.
-The Andy Samberg starring film is called Tour De Pharmacy, and will be released in July 2017.
-The film is a mockumentary about the 1983 Tour de France – told through mixed media archival footage Craig shot with vintage video cameras.
-Simulating the television coverage of the Tour’s alpine ride required a variety of rigs, camera cars, drone work, and other tricks.
+Prior to that was the sophomore film from the team that created 7 Days In Hell, the most successful comedy in HBO’s history (which Craig also photographed).
+The Andy Samberg starring film is called Tour De Pharmacy, and is a mockumentary about the 1983 Tour de France – told through mixed media archival footage Craig shot with vintage video cameras.
+Simulating the television coverage of the Tour’s alpine ride required a variety of rigs, mini process cars, drone work, and other tricks.

-He also occasionally shoots documentaries, such as the Emmy nominated CNN Films series 'The Sixties' and 'The Seventies’.
-Prior to working as a director of photography, Craig spent several years as a commercial and indie film gaffer, and graduated from the Florida State University Film School, where he received an ASC award for cinematography with one of his student films.
-Craig is experienced and comfortable with the latest technologies in all major camera and lighting systems.
+Craig also occasionally shoots documentaries, such as the Emmy nominated CNN series 'The Sixties' and 'The Seventies’.
+Prior to working as a director of photography, he spent several years as a commercial and indie film gaffer.

 He graduated from the Florida State University Film School, where he received an ASC award for cinematography for one of his student films.